-Founded in 1886, the University of Maryland Eastern Shore is home to more than 3,200 undergraduates and more than 300 graduate students, as well as 131 full-time faculty.
+Founded in 1886, the University of Maryland Eastern Shore is home to more than 4,400 undergraduates and more than 300 graduate students, as well as more than 150 full-time faculty.

 Academically, UMES specializes in the arts and sciences, agriculture, and business.
 True to its land-grant heritage, it offers a number of programs geared to the needs of the region, including construction management, aviation science, and hotel and restaurant management.
 Pre-professional training is available in eight fields, and its 10 graduate offerings include doctoral programs in Toxicology, Marine-Estuarine-Environmental Sciences, Food Science and Technology, and Organizational Leadership.